Skip to main content

 Expanding the Design System: UI Components Part 2

-Building on the foundational components, this second installment adds form controls, feedback mechanisms, and layout primitives.
-The library now covers most common UI patterns.
+Building on the foundational components, this second round added the form controls, feedback mechanisms, and layout primitives, so the library now covers most of the common UI patterns I reach for.

 Form Components